ECSlidingViewController/ECSlidingViewController/README.md

 ## Example Workspace Projects

-A good way to learn how to use `ECSlidingViewController` is to go through the example apps in [Examples.xcworkspace](http://github.com/edgecase/ECSlidingViewController/blob/master/Examples.xcworkspace)
+A good way to learn how to use `ECSlidingViewController` is to go through the example apps in Examples.xcworkspace.
+Each example has a README with an explaination of how things are done.

-* BasicMenu.
+* [BasicMenu](Examples/BasicMenu/).
 Complete example using Storyboards with minimal code.
-* LayoutDemo.
+* [LayoutDemo](Examples/LayoutDemo/).
 This is a universal app showcasing the layout.
-* TransitionFun.
+* [TransitionFun](Examples/TransitionFun).
 See how custom transitions are done.

 ## Credits